COSMETIC REGULATIONS CANADA AND REGISTRATION CNF SERVICES

 CNF stands for Cosmetic Notification Form.
 This is the way in which those who produce or sell cosmetic products must notify Health Canada of their sale.
 According to Section 30 of the Cosmetic Regulations, Health Canada must be notified within 10 days of the first sale of a cosmetic product in Canada.
 Failure to notify Health Canada may result in a product being denied entry into Canada or removed from sale.

 Yes, for cosmetics sold in Canada, a Responsible Person is required to ensure compliance with Health Canada regulations.
 This includes submitting the Cosmetic Notification Form (CNF), verifying ingredient safety, ensuring proper labeling in English and French, and addressing regulatory inquiries.
-The Responsible Person must be based in Canada.
+The Responsible Person must be based in Canada or appoint a Canada based agent like Cosmereg.

 STILL HAVE A QUESTION?